The essential regularity of singular connections in geometry: Estimates for Two-Step Regularizations

 \section{Estimates for Two-Step Regularizations}

+In this section, we establish local and global estimates on Sobolev norms of connections under a one- and two-step regularization.
 The one-step regularization by the RT-equations provides estimates on the regularized connections and the regularizing coordinate transformations in terms of the $W^{s,p}$-norm of the curvature in the starting coordinates, cf. Theorems \ref{Thm_Smoothing_high} and \ref{Thm_Smoothing_low}.
 This can be extended to estimates of a two-step regularization when the curvature in the starting coordinates is one derivative more regular than the connection, (cf. Case (3) of Theorem \ref{Cor1}), by using the corresponding higher $W^{s+1,p}$-norm on the curvature in the starting coordinates, because the curvature regularity stays fixed under a one- or two-step regularization.
-However, the RT-equations provide no estimates for the regularization of the curvature, and thus do not provide estimates for the connection when lifted to essential regularity by more than two steps (which requires applying the RT-equations to the implicitly regularized curvature).
+However, the RT-equations provide no estimates for the regularization of the curvature.
+Thus they do not provide estimates for the connection when lifted to essential regularity by more than two steps, because this would require applying the RT-equations to the implicitly regularized curvature.
+Hence estimates for multi-step regularizations (more than two) appear out of reach.

 The estimates for the two-step regularization in the local case is stated in Corollary \ref{Cor_est_local} below.
 This is extended to a global setting on compact manifolds in Corollaries \ref{Cor_est_global1} and \ref{Cor_est_global2} below.
 We assume throughout that $p>n\geq 2$, $s\geq 0$.

 \begin{Corollary} Assume $\Gamma \in W^{s,p}(\Omega_x)$ in some coordinate chart $(x,\Omega)$, such that \beq \|\Gamma_x \|_{W^{s,p'}(\Omega_x)} + \|\Riem(\Gamma_x)\|_{W^{s+1,p}(\Omega_x)} < M, \eeq for some constant $M>0$, where either $s\geq 1$ and $p'=p>n$, or $s=0$, $p>n$ and $p'=\infty$.
 Then for every point $P \in \Omega$ there exist a neighborhood $\Omega'$ of $P$ (independent of $\Gamma_x$) such that the RT-equations yield a $W^{s+2,p}$ coordinate transformation $x\to y$ on $\Omega_x'$ such that \beq \|\Gamma_y \|_{W^{s+2,p}(\Omega_y')} < C(M), \eeq where $C(M)>0$ is a constant depending only on $\Omega_x, s, n, p$ and $M$, but independent of $\Gamma_x$. \end{Corollary}